Skip to main content

 Check out thrift stores and consignment shops

 For backpacks and back-to-school clothing items, don’t forget to take a peek at thrift shops and consignment stores.
 Sometimes there are great deals on gently used backpacks and clothing.
-Brand new items with tags still on them also find their way to thrift shops.
+Brand-new items with tags still on them also find their way to thrift shops.

 September clearance sales

-If after taking a look at the stockpile of back-to-school supplies you find there’s enough to start the school year, wait until those September back-to-school clearance sales.
-Binders, notebooks, pencils, cases, scissors and other necessary supplies will be cheap.
+If after taking a look at the stockpile of back-to-school supplies, you find there’s enough to start the school year, wait until those September back-to-school clearance sales.
+Binders, notebooks, pencils, cases, scissors and other necessary supplies will be super cheap.
 Just remember, waiting until after the school year begins to back-to-school shop also carries a risk.
 Stores may be out of some needed items to replenish the stockpile.

 Dawn Miller